yaroslavkhilyk/Visitfi.fo---a-web-page-wich-promote-toursim-in-Fiordic-Islands-/README.md

 # Visitfi.fo

-it`s non real project, wchich promotes travel possibilities in Fiordic Island.
+it`s non real project, which promotes travel possibilities in Fiordic Island.

 ## TECHNICAL PARAMETERS OF THIS PROJECT: